Membership Inference Attacks on Recommender System: A Survey: Conclusion

 \section{Conclusion}

-In this survey, we present a comprehensive review of membership inference attacks (MIAs) on recommender systems.
+Due to wide deployment of RecSys, privacy threats and leakage in RecSys can generate enormous impacts on individuals' everyday life.
+We present a comprehensive review of membership inference attacks on RecSys to cover the recent advances in this new research domain.
 We propose a taxonomy that organizes existing attacks, explain why and how they succeed under common RecSys settings, and summarize standard evaluation protocols, metrics, and defense strategies.
 We then discuss open challenges for both attacks and defenses and outline promising directions for future research.
-Our goal is to provide a coherent foundation for subsequent work on privacy in recommender systems.
+Our goal is to provide a coherent foundation for subsequent work on privacy in RecSys.